 On the Cloud-native AI Suite page, click Deploy.
 On the Cloud-native AI Suite page, select Scheduling Policy Extension (Batch Task Scheduling, GPU Sharing, Topology-aware GPU Scheduling).

-To learn how to configure the compute scheduling policy supported by the cGPU service, see Install and use the cGPU component.
+To configure the cGPU scheduling policy, see Install and use the cGPU component.

 -